LittleKidogo/mula_spender/.github/README.md

 # MoneyLog Backend

 This is the Elixir backend API for `MoneyLog`
-MoneyLog is an application that helps people to spend their money as they wish, This would involve planning, recording and reviewing one's Money Details.
+MoneyLog is an application that helps us spend our money on stuff we want!
+Through intensive research after trying to use various 'budget' applications with Carla we came to develop a number of spreadsheets and some formulas that gave us much needed confidence in our spending.
+This group of spreadsheets and formulas are now being translated into an application with some automation to aid us.

 ## Getting Started